ternaustralia/airflow-container-image/README.md

-# Mirror of TERN's Airflow container image
+# TERN's multi-arch Airflow container image

+This repository provides container images for `linux/amd64` and `linux/arm64`.

 This repository automatically checks the upstream Bitbucket repository for changes in the `master` branch.
 If there are changes, it will build a new container image and push it to the GitHub Container Registry and Docker Hub.